-But we are also back to square 1 – what should be mounted to the platform?
+However we are also back to square one – what should be mounted to the platform?
 I found this piece of pipe that looked to have a similar diameter.

 Krazy Glue or something similar is also available in the flammable cabinet.
 I used my sample to seal the pipe to the motor.

 Ok, now with some actual stuff to spin, it was time to decide on functionality and do some wiring.

 Again, back to the junk shelf – I found 3 potentiometers already nicely mounted and wired up.

 I wanted to use the 3 potentiometers to control the voltage/current of one power source going to these two motors.
 I drew a diagram of what I imagined.

 This, unfortunately, also did not work.
 I’m not sure whether it was my wiring or the components itself, but nothing was moving when I attached power.

 The useful item from this exercise, however, was the polarity switch I made!